 Phenotype simulation

-We want to simulate a phenotype that is due to a single large additive effect, and then perform interaction tests with that causal variant absent from the set of markers that are tested.
+We want to simulate a phenotype that is due to a single large additive effect, and then perform interaction tests with the causal variant absent from the set of markers that are tested.
 In H2014 we reported MBNL1 gene expression being influenced by several cis-trans epistatic interactions.
 In that scenario, rs67903230 was the fine-mapped additive cis-variant, which we will treat as the causal variant in these simulations.
 It was absent from the genotype data used to conduct the interaction analysis, and instead rs13069559 emerged as a cis-tagging variant, which showed interaction associations against variants on other chromosomes, and also replicated in independent datasets.
 We attempt to mimic this scenario here.
 We define the phenotype to be simulated as

 yi=bcxic+ei